 Performance Objectives are specified with Performance Policies.
 Each Performance Policy includes a Performance Objective for each and every Performance Class, unless the Performance Class is marked Measure-Only.
 In this release, Oracle Database QoS Management supports only one type of Performance Objective, average response time.

-The response time for a workload is based upon database client calls.
+The response time for a workload is based upon database client requests.
 Response time measures the time from when the cluster receives the request over the network to the time the request leaves the cluster.
 Response time does not include the time required to send the information over the network to or from the client.
-The response time for all database client calls in a Performance Class is averaged and presented as average response time, measured as calls for second.
+The response time for all database client requests in a Performance Class is averaged and presented as average response time, measured in seconds for a database request.

 Within a Performance Policy, you can also assign a level of business criticalness (a rank) to each Performance Class to give priority to meeting the Performance Objectives for a more critical Performance Class over a less critical one.
 When there are not enough resources available to meet all the Performance Objectives for all Performance Classes at the same time, the Performance Objectives for the more critical Performance Classes must be met at the expense of the less critical Performance Objectives.
 The Performance Policy specifies the business criticalness of each Performance Class, which can be Highest, High, Medium, Low, or Lowest.